Decathlon/sportplaces-docs/source/includes/_getstarted.md

 You are ready to go!
 We suggest you make your first API Call calling the sport places around you.
 Let's start with [Sport Places](#sport-places).

 <aside class="notice">
-If you want to have greater access to our API you must be part of our partners program, please email [sportplacesapi@decathlon.com](mailto:sportplacesapi@decathlon.com) to learn more.
+If you want to have greater access to our API you must be part of our partners program, please email <a href="mailto:sportplacesapi@decathlon.com">sportplacesapi@decathlon.com</a> to learn more.
 </aside>